ML-Bioinfo-CEITEC/ENNGene/README.md

 Resulting model and other files are exported to the 'training' subfolder in the selected `output folder`.

-#### 3 Prediction
+#### 3 Evaluation & Prediction
-In the last module, a trained model can be used to classify novel, unseen data.
+In the last two modules, a trained model can be evaluated on sequences with a know class or used to classify novel, unseen data.
+As the parameters for the two modules are mostly overlapping, they will be covered in this section together.
 Sequences provided to be classified are preprocessed similar to the first module for the purpose of the CNN.

 ##### Model